dotnet-ad/Mvvmicro/README.md

 }
 ```

-### INavigation
+### INavigationRouter

-The navigation abstract the navigation of your app through an interpreter of URLs.
+The router abstracts the navigation of your app through an interpreter of `NavigationUrl`.
 It's up to you to provide an implementation to your view models by implementing its two methods `NavigateToAsync(NavigationUrl url)` and `NavigateBackAsync()`.

 **Example:**